alecatuae/beaver/docs/dev_guide_en_us.md

 6. **Observability and Monitoring**
    - Optional: Use Prometheus, Grafana, Loki, and Tempo for monitoring and observability.

+7. **Engineering Principles**

+   - **Use best practices**
+      Never apply hacks or temporary fixes.

+   - **Write clean and readable code**
+      Favor clarity over unnecessary complexity.

+   - **Keep it simple**
+      Simple solutions are better than complex ones.

+   - **Be consistent**
+      Follow the project's standards and conventions.

+   - **Catch errors early**
+      Validate inputs, use strong typing, and write automated tests.

+   - **Design for scale and maintenance**
+      Plan for growth and long-term support from the start.

+   - **Document what matters**
+      Explain decisions and non-trivial logic.

+   - **Automate wherever possible**
+      Automate testing, deployments, checks, and monitoring.

+   - **Build with security from the start**
+      Validate everything, protect data, and follow least privilege.

+   - **Own your code**
+      Fix bugs, improve tests, and support your releases.

 ## Deployment
 - Docker Compose para orquestração de contêineres (perfis "base" e "observability").
 - Utilize o script `scripts/update-app.sh` para facilitar a atualização e reinicialização dos contêineres.